 California governor demands PG&E accountability for mismanaging power shutoffs

-Oct 14 (Reuters) - California Governor Gavin Newsom said on Monday that Pacific Gas and Electric Co (PG&E) should be held accountable for mismanaging last week's power shutoffs and urged the company to provide credits or rebates to affected customers.
+LOS ANGELES, Oct 14 (Reuters) - California Governor Gavin Newsom said on Monday that utility Pacific Gas and Electric Co should be held accountable for mismanaging last week's widespread power shutoffs and urged the company to provide credits or rebates to affected customers.

-PG&E had imposed a string of planned power outages of unprecedented scale to reduce wildfire risks posed by extremely windy, dry weather that left more than 730,000 homes and workplaces in northern California without power.
+The utility, a unit of PG&E Corp PCG.N, cut off electricity to more than 730,000 homes and workplaces in northern California last week in a bid to reduce wildfire risks posed by extremely windy, dry weather.

+The precautionary shutdown, unprecedented in its scope, has been widely criticized as being haphazardly conducted on too large a scale with insufficient advance notice to affected customers.

+On Thursday, the governor said the power outage followed years of mismanagement by the utility and branded its handling as "unacceptable."
+PG&E Chief Executive Bill Johnson publicly acknowledged that day that his company had fallen short in its preparations for the outage.

-Newsom also said he sent a letter to California Public Utilities Commission President Marybel Batjer, confirming that the agency will be conducting a comprehensive inquiry and review of PG&E's planning, implementation and decision-making process failures. (https://bit.ly/35zARTI)
+On Monday, Newsom said he had sent a letter to California Public Utilities Commission President Marybel Batjer, confirming that the agency will conduct a comprehensive inquiry and review of PG&E's planning, implementation and decision-making process failures. (https://bit.ly/35zARTI)

 "Californians should not pay the price for decades of PG&E's greed and neglect," Newsom said.
 "We will continue to hold PG&E accountable to make radical changes – prioritizing the safety of Californians and modernizing its equipment."